 Contingent payment obligations related to business combinations are recorded at fair value upon acquisition and are remeasured at fair value each reporting date.
-During the year, the contingent payment obligations associated with the 2022 acquisition of Stone Harbor and the 2021 acquisitions of NFJ Investment Group ("NFJ") and Westchester Capital Management ("Westchester") were valued to reflect remeasurement and payments made, if applicable, and changes were recorded in the current period as a gain or loss.
-Management uses simulation models to determine the fair value of the Company's estimated contingent liability given the variable nature of the arrangements and the significant management judgments in estimating revenue projections, market rate assumptions, discount rates, and risk volatility assumptions.
+During the year, the contingent payment obligations associated with the 2021 acquisitions of NFJ Investment Group ("NFJ") and Westchester Capital Management ("Westchester") were valued to reflect remeasurement and payments made, if applicable, and changes were recorded in the current period as a change in fair value of contingent consideration on the consolidated statements of operations.
+Management uses simulation models to determine the fair value of the Company's estimated contingent liability given the variable nature of the arrangements and the significant management judgments in estimating revenue growth rates, discount rates, and the market price of risk adjustment.

 Contingent payment obligations related to asset acquisitions, if estimable and probable of payment, are initially recorded at their estimated value and reviewed every reporting period for changes.
-During the year, the contingent payment obligations associated with the 2021 asset acquisition as part of the strategic partnership with Allianz Global Investors ("AllianzGI") was valued to reflect remeasurement and payments made, if applicable, and changes were recorded in the current period as updates to the initial acquisition cost.
+During the year, the contingent payment obligations associated with the 2021 asset acquisition as part of the strategic partnership with Allianz Global Investors ("AllianzGI") was valued to reflect remeasurement and payments made, if applicable, and changes were recorded in the current period as adjustments to the initial acquisition cost, recorded as intangible assets, on the consolidated balance sheet.

-The valuations of the AllianzGI, NFJ, Westchester, and Stone Harbor contingent payment obligations use unobservable inputs and reflect management's own judgments about the assumptions market participants would use in pricing the liabilities.
+The valuations of the AllianzGI, NFJ and Westchester contingent payment obligations use unobservable inputs and reflect management's own judgments about the assumptions market participants would use in pricing the liabilities.
 Auditing the estimates involved a high degree of auditor judgment and an increased extent of effort.
-For the fair value of the business combination contingent consideration, our internal fair value specialists were engaged to evaluate management's judgments utilized within the simulation model related to revenue projections, market rate assumptions, discount rates, and risk volatility assumptions.
+With the assistance of our internal fair value specialists, for the fair value of the business combination contingent consideration, we evaluated management's judgments utilized within the simulation model related to revenue growth rates, discount rates, and the market price of risk adjustment.